 For further details, please refer to the GSAS application instructions page for European and Mediterranean Studies.

 - Standardized tests: GRE general test is NOT required—yes, that is correct.
 GRE IS NO LONGER REQUIRED for the MA in European and Mediterranean Studies.
-TOEFL is required of all applicants who are not native English speakers
+TOEFL is required of all applicants who are not native English speakers. **Joint master's and dual degree programs may require the GRE -- refer to the GSAS instructions page for European and Mediterranean Studies for requirement details.

 - Writing Sample for M.A. in European and Mediterranean Studies (non-joint degree): A writing sample is required.
 It is preferred that it concerns Europe and the Mediterranean.
 It should demonstrate analytical skills and not exceed 10 double-spaced pages.
-Submissions may include an original work for the application, or a course assignment, conference paper, excerpt from a thesis or academic work, or a published article
+Submissions may include an original work for the application, or a course assignment, conference paper, excerpt from a thesis or academic work, or a published article.
+Visit the GSAS application instructions page for more details on the writing sample.